Related reading

 Most homeowners are surprised by bamboo removal pricing.
-The reason is simple: the plant you see above ground is only a fraction of the problem.
+The reason: the part above ground is just a fraction, like an iceberg, there is far more hidden below the surface.

 Bamboo grows from an underground network of rhizomes.
 These thick, woody stems spread horizontally through the soil, sending up new shoots as they go.
-In running bamboo species, the rhizome network can extend 5-10 metres from the visible clump.
+In running bamboo species, the rhizome network can extend 5 to 10 metres from the visible clump.
 That means the excavation zone is far larger than the bamboo you can see.

 Running Bamboo vs Clumping Bamboo

-The first thing any bamboo removal professional needs to know is the species type.
-Running and clumping bamboo are completely different jobs.
+The species type is the first thing a professional needs to establish.
+Running and clumping bamboo are completely different jobs with completely different methods.

 Running Bamboo